 The EEOC may dismiss your complaint at any time during the complaint process.
 You will be notified in writing of the dismissal and of your right to file a lawsuit within 90 days of the dismissal.

-You can file an EEOC complaint in person, by telephone, or by mail.
+You can file an EEOC complaint in person (the availability of this option could be impacted by COVID-19 rules), by telephone, or by mail.
+For more information, you can visit the EEOC's website here.

 131 M Street, NE